andrii-maglovanyi/algoholic/src/Paradigms/Functional_Programming/Higher_Order_Functions/README.md

 This is the points-free style, defining functions without ever making direct reference to their arguments.

 There are plenty of reasons to like it, but the most important one might just be the simplicity.
 There is a great deal to be said for elegant, readable code.

+Points-free programming brings functional JavaScript code closer to that of Haskell and the Unix philosophy.
+It can be used to increase the level of abstraction by forcing you to think of composing high-level components instead of details of function evaluation.